 - Feeling that every decision I make as cruise director could sink their ships in the future.
 Its not just the right curriculum.
 Should we school year-round?
 How many extracurricular activities are too many?
 Does each child need music, sports, and a fun hobby on top of academics?
 If we skip the review on adjectives did we write off a chance at the New York Times Best Seller List?
 Should they go to regular high school?
 Will they fit in or stand out?
 What if they don’t stand out!?
 What if I forget to teach them something essential and they get to college not knowing how to use a combination lock?
 Should I go buy 3 combination locks?
 What if they are too gentlemanly and mistaken as sexist by today’s young woman?
 If we don’t visit Disney World often enough will they never learn to wait in line like good citizens?

 - Needing to be left alone while simultaneously feeling lonely.
 It is possible to be having your ear talked off by multiple people at once and feel like you are on a deserted island and no one cares if you get hit on the head with another Minecraft coconut.
-Hiding on the toilet with a book is almost as good as a trip to Target for nothing in particular without kids.
-(My jury is still out on how I will react to Target’s recent potty decision.
-We’re not out of household cleaners and Zen trail mix just yet.)
+Hiding on the toilet with a book is almost as good as a grocery shopping trip for nothing in particular without kids.
 If I’m having a particularly hard day of whiny children and goals not met but rather hurled out the window, who would care to hear about it?
 Even the dog runs and hides on those days.
 And homeschool moms are strong and independent and must keep up appearances at all times, so that that one special friend or relative can’t jump at the chance to tell them they could see this coming, and that it’s okay they failed.
 Am I supposed to have time for real, 3D, noninternet based friends?
 And if I actually have some, do I have the energy left to be a good friend?